 Organizations need websites.
 They’re often the first place people go to learn about an organization and the epicenter of your digital ecosystem—kind of an “all roads lead to Rome” in communications.
 But what if Rome needs a little cleaning up?

-Right now, the average web page produces approximately 0.5 grams of CO2 per pageview.
+The average web page generates approximately 0.5 grams of CO2 per pageview.
 Digital technologies on the whole account for about 4% of global greenhouse gas emissions.
-In our day-to-day lives, we know how to make greener decisions (like recycling or shopping sustainably), but when it comes to our websites, the solutions aren’t so clear.
-We’ve compiled six steps you can take to make your website a little more eco-friendly this Earth Month—let’s explore them together!
+In our day-to-day lives, we know how to make greener decisions, such as recycling or shopping sustainably.
+However, when it comes to our websites, the solutions aren’t so clear.
+In this resource roundup, we’ve compiled steps you can take to make your website a little more eco-friendly.

 Use a Green Web Host